berndruecker/customer-onboarding-camunda-8-springboot/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=QUB0dSBBMPM" target="_blank"><img src="http://img.youtube.com/vi/QUB0dSBBMPM/0.jpg" alt="Walkthrough" width="240" height="180" border="10" /></a>

-## Create Camunda Cloud Cluster
+## Create Camunda Platform 8 Cluster

+The easiest way to try out Camunda is to create a cluster in the SaaS environment:

 * Login to https://camunda.io/ (you can create an account on the fly)
-* Create a new Zeebe cluster (any type of cluster will do)
+* Create a new cluster
 * Create a new set of API client credentials
 * Copy the client credentials into `src/main/resources/application.properties`